-Under the federal Coastal Zone Management Act (CZMA), Maine and other states with a federally-approved coastal zone management program are authorized to review federal agency actions for consistency with their programs’ enforceable policies.
-Select state land use and environmental laws and related agency rules serve as the core laws that provide the enforceable policies of the Maine Coastal Program.
+This notice is issued to inform the members of the public, local governments, and state and federal agencies of approval by the National Oceanic and Atmospheric Administration, Office for Coastal Management (“NOAA”) of changes to the Maine Coastal Program.
+Under the federal Coastal Zone Management Act (“CZMA”), Maine and other states with a federally-approved coastal zone management program are authorized to review federal agencies’ activities for consistency with their programs’ enforceable policies.
+Select state land use and environmental laws and related agency rules serve as the core laws that provide the enforceable policies of the Maine Coastal Program (“MCP”).

-The National Oceanic and Atmospheric Administration (NOAA), Office for Coastal Management (OCM) must approve changes to the Program and the enforceable policies that it applies in reviewing federal actions.
-The Department of Marine Resources (DMR), which administers the Maine Coastal Program (MCP), has submitted for OCM’s review and approval the following changes and additions to the core laws and rules which provide enforceable policies of the state coastal management program:
+In May 2020, the Department of Marine Resources (“DMR”), which administers the MCP, submitted for NOAA’s review and approval the following changes and additions to the core laws and rules which provide enforceable policies of the state coastal management program:

-- Changes to core law rules: amendments to Chapter 10 of the Land Use Planning Commission’s (LUPC) rules regarding its adjacency principle for siting development, list of lakes on which personal watercraft are prohibited, and roads and water crossings, as effective June 17, 2019; and amendments to DEP rules ch.
+- Changes to core law rules administered by LUPC and DEP: amendments to Chapter 10 of the Land Use Planning Commission’s (LUPC) rules regarding its adjacency principle for siting development, list of lakes on which personal watercraft are prohibited, and roads and water crossings, as effective June 17, 2019; and amendments to DEP rules ch.
 692 (requirements for siting of oil storage facilities), effective as amended August 7, 2019.
-These rules may be viewed on-line at: http://www.maine.gov/sos/cec/rules/rules.html.
+These rules may be viewed on-line at: https://www.maine.gov/sos/cec/rules/rules.html.

 For additional information, please contact: Todd Burrowes, Department of Marine Resources, Coastal Program, 21 State House Station, Augusta, Maine 04333, tel: